Chaplaincy Competencies and Standards

-The range of standards in use can be confusing.
-This explanation seeks to clarify why several versions exist, and which one(s) to use.
+The range of standards and competencies can cause confusion.
+It helps to understand why the different versions exist, to know which to use.

-Why are there several different sets of Standards?
+Why are there several different sets of Competencies and Standards?

-In 2009, the UKBHC (UK Board of Healthcare Chaplaincy) adopted the NHS Scotland version.
+In 2009, the UKBHC (UK Board of Healthcare Chaplaincy) adopted both the standards and competencies from NHS Scotland.

-In 2010, NHS Wales also adopted the NHS Scotland version, linking it to wider national healthcare standards.
+In 2010, NHS Wales also adapted the NHS Scotland standards and competencies, altering some of the terminology to conform to more general healthcare standards.

 Which Standards should I use?

-For hospice/palliative care chaplains working anywhere in the UK, the AHPCC standards remain relevant as they are geared specifically to a hospice/palliative care context.
-The later developments are designed for general use; in particular, they both assume the existence of a chaplaincy department and leave out the original Section 3 on multidisciplinary team-working.
+The AHPCC standards remain relevant for hospice/palliative care chaplains anywhere in the UK, as they are geared specifically to hospice/palliative care.
+The other versions are designed for hospital use, with a chaplaincy department, and leave out the original Section 3 on multidisciplinary team-work.